-In 2011, I began to consider shooting West of Her.
-My only formal training as a filmmaker had been in 2006, when I attended a four-week course at the Maine Media Workshops.
-I had never seriously considered a career as a director, but I felt powerfully that West of Her needed to be made, and so I reached out to Cameron Bryson, a friend from that workshop who was now a Director of Photography.
-As Cameron and I discussed my script, we quickly realized that the story offered us a rare opportunity to make a film of big images and bigger emotions while working fully independently, with a minuscule budget and a skeleton crew.
+I had little formal training as a filmmaker, but I felt powerfully that West of Her needed to be made.
+So I reached out to Cameron Bryson, an old friend from a filmmaking workshop now active as a Director of Photography, and as we discussed my script, we quickly saw the rare opportunity this project offered: a story of big images and bigger emotions that could be achieved with total independence—just our vision, a minuscule budget and a skeleton crew.

-It would be another two years of development before cameras rolled on West of Her, years that required Cameron, myself, and my friend David Brustlin—who came on as a producer in early 2013—to organize casting, hiring, and equipment rentals, all while scheduling a shoot that would double as a truly epic cross-country road trip.
-These tasks were often challenging, but more than ever before, I was finding satisfaction and excitement in my work.
+Over the course of pre-production, Cameron, myself, and my friend David Brustlin—who came on as a producer early in the process—discovered the challenges and joys of producing an ambitious microbudget film, as we organized casting, hiring, and equipment rentals, all while scheduling a shoot that would double as a truly epic cross-country road trip.
+And even on the most challenging days, I was bolstered by knowing I’d found the satisfaction and excitement that had always eluded me.

-After production wrapped in July 2013, it would take over two more years to complete post-production, meaning I have now spent five and a half years living within the world of Dan, Jane, and the Tromsø tiles.
-Those years of work have left the confusion that fueled West of Her’s development—confusion that led to Dan telling Jane he feels, “like a jigsaw piece from the wrong puzzle”—finally in the rearview.
-I’ve been lucky enough to partner with and receive help from a network of unbelievably talented artists and technicians, forming relationships I know will last long into my career.
-Not only do I no longer dream of feeling part of something bigger, I now feel a part of something far bigger than I ever imagined, and the result is a film that I could not be more proud of, nor more excited to share with audiences.
+In West of Her, Dan tells Jane that he feels “like a jigsaw piece from the wrong puzzle.”
+When I first wrote that line, I was giving voice to my own confusion, but my years of work on this project have seen me finally leave those feelings behind.
+I’ve been lucky enough to collaborate with incredibly talented artists, technicians, and cinephiles, and form relationships I know will last for years to come.
+Not only do I no longer dream of feeling part of something bigger, I now feel part of something far bigger than I ever imagined, and the result is a film that I could not be prouder of, nor more excited to share with audiences.